vohai2003/hdp_data_tutorials/tutorials/hdp/using-hive-with-orc-in-apache-spark-repl/tutorial.md

 series: HDP > Develop with Hadoop > Apache Spark
 ---

-# Using Hive with ORC in Apache Spark REPL
+# Using Hive with ORC in Apache Spark

 ## Introduction